NikhilsCodeHub/PredMacLearn-035/README.md

 Analysis
 --------

-Please see the Analysis.rmd file
+Please see the Analysis.Rmd file

 Or

 http://nikhilscodehub.github.io/PredMacLearn-035/